joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-seed-read/README.md

 Earlier in this module, we built two apps: Bookmarks back-end and bookmarks front-end.

-We're going to rebuild our Bookmarks API in order to review express and learn how to add a database in with simplicity.
+We're going to rebuild our Bookmarks API in order to review express and learn how to add a database in.

+Sometimes, rebuilding something can seem less exciting than trying something new.
+However, being able to compare and contrast the differences will help solidify what you have already learned and what parts are new.

 ## Getting Started

 - navigate to your Desktop or other convenient folder
 - `git status` to make sure you are not already in a `git` repository
+- `mkdir bookmarks`
+- `cd bookmarks`
-- `mkdir bookmarks-pg-api`
+- `mkdir back-end`
-- `cd bookmarks-pg-api`
+- `cd back-end`
 - `touch server.js`
 - `npm init -y` (this will automatically say yes to all the npm default settings - this is fine for tutorials, small test builds, etc.)
 - `touch .gitignore app.js .env`